Your Child's Checkup: 20 Years

 - have long-term plans for the future

-6. Order tests.
-Your doctor may assess whether your son or daughter is at risk for anemia, high cholesterol, and tuberculosis and order tests, if needed.
+7. Order tests.
+Your doctor may check for anemia, high cholesterol, tuberculosis, and sexually transmitted diseases (STDs) and order tests, if needed.

 - Prevent gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.